Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • People disengaging rather than speaking up

-• Rework that becomes normal rather than exceptional
+• Rework becoming normal instead of exceptional

 The Hidden Costs Leaders Rarely Track

-• Lost productivity from rework and misalignment
+• Lost productivity from misalignment and rework

 • Missed deadlines caused by unclear priorities